 - Next undeniably is the knowledge about the QTP tool.
 Make sure you know all the basic information about the tool.

 - QTP predominantly relies on a tester’s programming skills to design, develop and maintain tests.
 That does not mean knowing all the features of the tool or VB Script is enough.
 The most important skill the automation tester should have is the ability of logic building.
 QTP tools and VB Script are simply vehicles that help you to reach a solution.

 - In recent days, most interviewers are asking questions that either involve writing a script on paper or coding on a QTP installed on the machine.
 If you can code on a machine or write the code spontaneously, that’s great!
 If not, I suggest you write the solution to the problem given to you in simple English statements.
 This will give you a chance to showcase your solution forming ability.
 Explain that to translate this solution into a program is simply a matter of referring to the help files of the programming language to find the equivalent statements.

 - In an interview, when you are writing code, please do not forget to include comments.
 Showcase good programming practices.

-- Before attending a QTP interview, be sure to know the version of the QTP, the add-ins that you use, the versions of all the other software you are using etc.
+- Before attending a QTP interview, be sure to know the version of the QTP, the add-ins that you use, the versions of all the other software you are using, etc.

-The most common but crucial questions that are asked in the QTP interview.
-The best part of these questions is that you have time to prepare an answer in advance before even the interview begins.
+The most common but crucial questions that are asked in the QTP interview: The best part of these questions is that you have time to prepare an answer in advance even before the interview begins.